Introduction

 You can use our online home to school eligibility assessment checker to see if you would be eligible.

-Ordinarily and in accordance with the Council's statutory duty, children under the age of 5 will not be entitled to travel assistance between their home and school.
+Ordinarily and in accordance with the Council's statutory duty, children under the age of 5 will not be eligible for travel assistance between their home and school.
 Where circumstances exist where the Council determines that travel assistance is necessary it may exceptionally apply its discretionary powers on a case -by-case basis.

 For pupils in year 12 and above (post 16 year olds), there is no statutory requirement on the Council to provide free transport to their school or college in any case.
 The Council must decide and set out in a policy statement the arrangements that the Council considers necessary to facilitate attendance.